 Cystic fibrosis is caused by a mutation – of which over 1,500 have been identified – in a single gene; one that encodes a key protein (the CFTR) which is required for correct ion transport and fluid regulation across the body’s epithelial barriers, such as the linings of the respiratory and gastrointestinal tracts.
 The genetic mutation in cystic fibrosis leads to abnormally thick mucus secretions which can impair digestion of food and reduce lung capacity/respiratory function.
 The mucus creates an ideal environment for respiratory bacteria and so CF patients are much more susceptible to chronic, recurrent lung infections which in turn cause inflammation and even more lung damage.
 CF respiratory infections have such a serious impact on lung function and long term health outcomes for patients that successful treatment or eradication of these microbes (often multi-drug resistant because of long-term exposure to conventional antibiotics) is paramount to improving prognosis and quality of life.

-There is no cure for CF and a complete re-think is clearly required as to how the multi-drug resistant lung infections that cystic fibrosis patients have to battle can be more effectively and safely treated and prevented long-term (without generating yet more drug resistance issues).
+There is no cure for CF and even in an era of modulator therapies, a complete re-think is clearly required as to how the multi-drug resistant lung infections that cystic fibrosis patients have to battle can be more effectively and safely treated and prevented long-term (without generating yet more drug resistance issues).
 In addition, better therapies to combat the altered lung physiology and mucus production in cystic fibrosis are also very much sought after.
-Current treatment options for CF patients are limited, generally have to be administered as complex therapy ‘cocktails’ and are not always, if ever, completely successful in achieving their desired clinical effects.
+Current antimicrobial and mucolytic treatment options for CF patients are limited, generally have to be administered as complex therapy ‘cocktails’ and are not always, if ever, completely successful in achieving their desired clinical effects.

 NovaBiotics approach to tackling CF is completely novel and represents a major breakthrough in CF treatments.
-NM001 (Lynovex®) is a unique molecule with antibiofilm, antibacterial and mucolytic activity.
+NM001 (Lynovex®) is a unique molecule with antimicrobial and mucolytic activity.
 As such, NM001 (Lynovex®) represents a single therapy that is being developed to tackle multiple – and the major – respiratory symptoms in cystic fibrosis.
 Importantly, Lynovex is a treatment that can be used by all patients, regardless of their genotype and specific CFTR mutation.
-Lynovex is being developed in oral form for acute exacerbations in CF and also as an inhaled product for chronic, long term use.
+Lynovex is being developed in oral form for acute pulmonary exacerbations in CF and also as an inhaled (dry powder inhaler) product for the maintenance of ventilatory function.